What Is Predictive Maintenance? (Types, Examples & Benefits)

 Share

-In November 2010, Qantas Flight 32 took off on a flight from Singapore to Sydney, Australia, but an engine failure shortly after takeoff forced an emergency landing back in Singapore.
-Luckily, no one was hurt, but the delays and disruptions that ensued could have been avoided with more robust predictive maintenance solutions in place.
+In November 2010, Qantas Flight 32 took off on a flight from Singapore to Sydney, Australia.
+An engine failure shortly after takeoff forced an emergency landing back in Singapore.
+Luckily, no one was hurt, but several delays and disruptions ensued.
+The lesson?
+With a more robust predictive maintenance solution in place, the airline industry could have avoided several headaches.
+Here’s how.

 Predictive Maintenance, Defined

-Predictive maintenance (PdM), sometimes referred to as condition-based maintenance, is a proactive maintenance strategy that monitors asset condition and performance in real time to predict when an asset needs maintenance before it breaks down.
+Predictive maintenance (PdM), sometimes referred to as condition-based maintenance, is a proactive maintenance strategy.
+It monitors asset condition and performance in real time to predict when an asset needs maintenance before it breaks down.

 Purpose of Predictive Maintenance

-Since predictive maintenance is primarily executed by technological means (rather than manpower), its aim is to increase efficiency and productivity as well as to reduce maintenance and equipment costs for businesses over time.
-Predictive maintenance achieves this by using predictive analytics to determine when maintenance is required, allowing the maintenance frequency to be as low as possible for an asset.
+The goal of predictive maintenance is to increase efficiency, productivity and reduce equipment costs over time.
+It achieves this by using predictive analytics to determine when maintenance is required, keeping maintenance frequency as low as possible.

-Another major goal of predictive maintenance is to significantly reduce unexpected breakdowns and unplanned equipment downtime compared with more traditional methods of maintenance that involve manual inspections by a technician.
-In this sense, predictive maintenance might be viewed as a more advanced type of preventive maintenance, simply detecting faulty conditions more quickly and before the equipment failure occurs.
+Another key goal is to reduce unexpected breakdowns and unplanned downtime compared to traditional, manual maintenance methods.
+In this sense, predictive maintenance might be viewed as a more advanced type of preventive maintenance.
+It simply detects faulty equipment conditions more quickly and before the equipment failure occurs.

 Predictive Maintenance vs. Preventive Maintenance

-However, predictive maintenance should not be confused with preventive maintenance, which is also a proactive maintenance strategy that has the same goal in preventing or minimizing the likelihood of equipment breakdowns.
-But preventive maintenance differs in that it’s primarily performed at the urging of time-sensitive triggers (weekly, monthly or annually), or based on usage (every 1,000 miles used).
-Because preventive maintenance is done on a set maintenance schedule, it may lead to doing too much maintenance on equipment.
+However, predictive maintenance (PdM) should not be confused with preventive maintenance (PM), which is also a proactive maintenance strategy with the same end goal.
+Preventive maintenance differs in that it’s performed based on time (weekly, monthly or annually) or usage (every 1,000 miles used).
+Because preventive maintenance is done on a set maintenance schedule, it may lead to performing too much maintenance.
 Alternatively, predictive maintenance requires more advanced steps for accuracy and uses technology to optimize when equipment requires maintenance.
 Examples include:

-• Condition-monitoring devices: Sensors are used to collect information on the equipment performance.
+• Condition-monitoring devices: Predictive maintenance uses sensors to collect real-time data on equipment health and performance.
 Depending on the type of predictive maintenance tool you use, information such as temperature, vibration, noise and pressure can be collected.

-• Internet of Things: IoT translates information collected by sensors such as temperature or vibration into digital signals that can be measured and analyzed over time to make predictions on when maintenance work is required.
+• Internet of Things: IoT translates sensor data (think temperature or vibration) into digital signals for analysis.
+These can then be measured and analyzed over time to make predictions on when maintenance work is required.

 • Machine learning: Machine learning uses the sensor data to learn the normal behavior of a piece of equipment, and when it has enough data, it can find anomalies in the performance of said equipment.

-• Computerized maintenance management system (CMMS): A CMMS software is crucial for predictive maintenance in that it offers both asset management and work order scheduling and tracking to ensure that equipment is running as efficiently as possible throughout its lifecycle.
+• Computerized maintenance management system (CMMS): A CMMS software is crucial for predictive maintenance.
+It offers both asset management and work order scheduling and tracking to ensure equipment runs as efficiently as possible throughout its lifecycle.

 Types of Predictive Maintenance Technologies